 *Evening Hours are dependent on monitor availability—check the Calendar for available evening hours.

 Monitors have 24/7 access including card swipe access to the digital fabrication shop, which houses the laser cutter and 3D printers, in exchange for dedicating at least one hour of their time each week to helping members with projects and keeping operations running smoothly in the space.
 Monitors must abide by all safety rules, especially the one prohibiting working alone.
 See Policies for additional information concerning the expectations and responsibilities of monitors.

 How do I become a monitor?

-Once a member, you can apply to become a monitor-in-training by filling out the Monitor Application.
+Once a member, and are interesting in becoming a monitor please email email@example.com directly for inquiries/openings.
 Becoming a monitor takes time and dedication, but the skills gained are tremendously rewarding.
 See the below chart for step by step instructions to become a monitor.

 Say that again?

 Access to the Design Workshop’s facilities and general equipment during open hours (Monday-Friday 9-12, 2-5, 7-11, & Sunday 12-6) and the rapid prototyping equipment during monitor hours (Weekdays 7-11pm and Sunday 12-6pm).